digitalbazaar/eslint-config-digitalbazaar/README.md

 This package provides eslint rules used by Digital Bazaar as a set of extendable shared configs.

-There are 4 rule sets:
+There are 6 rule sets:
 1. `eslint-config-digitalbazaar`: Base rules for both node and the browser.
+2. `eslint-config-digitalbazaar/import`: Rules for es6 imports in the browser and node.
-2. `eslint-config-digitalbazaar/jsdoc`: Rules for JSDoc for both node and the browser.
+3. `eslint-config-digitalbazaar/jsdoc`: Rules for JSDoc for both node and the browser.
-3. `eslint-config-digitalbazaar/module`: Rules for modules for both node and the browser.
+4. `eslint-config-digitalbazaar/module`: Rules for modules for both node and the browser.
-4. `eslint-config-digitalbazaar/vue`: Rules for Vue 2 projects and browser only.
+5. `eslint-config-digitalbazaar/vue`: Rules for Vue 2 projects and browser only.
-5. `eslint-config-digitalbazaar/vue3`: Rules for Vue 3 projects and browser only.
+6. `eslint-config-digitalbazaar/vue3`: Rules for Vue 3 projects and browser only.

 ## Installation